UPDATED 05-11-2019 | WRITTEN BY MOLLY

 A Shih Tzu ears flaps hang over the opening.
 Dirt and moisture get trapped and can cause bacteria to grow if not kept clean.

 And their big eyes tend to attract dirt, and becomes overgrown with mucous.
-If not cleaned, bacteria can set it and lead to an infection.
+If not regularly cleaned, bacteria can set it and lead to an infection.

 Check out our article on "How To Clean a Shih Tzus Eyes" to keep those big beautiful peepers clean and healthy.